Definition of Linux Shutdown Command

 There are two different ways to handle reboot arguments.
 One way is to use option -r and another way is to mention with the time arguments with a customized message.
 This is shown below.

 sudo shutdown -r +10 "Rebooting the system in 10 minutes"

 How to Cancel a Specified Shutdown?

 Whenever if any shutdown is scheduled and we would want to cancel that particular scheduled time, we can do it by using option -c.

 When we cancel the shutdown, we cannot mention time parameters but we can send customized messages to all the logged-in users.
 The syntax for this is given below.

 sudo shutdown -c

 Here the message is sent out to all the users before canceling the shutdown.
 Note that time arguments are not specified.

 sudo shutdown -c "Cancelling the shutdown now"

 The shutdown command is one of the useful commands sued in Linux OS.
 This command is generally used by administrators to manage the system.
-The shutdown command in Linux helps in shuting down the system in a secure way.
+The shutdown command in Linux helps in shutting down the system in a secure way.
 When we initiate the shutdown command, all the users who are logged in and also processes are therefore notified that there will be shutdown in the system and thus no further logins are allowed in the system.
 We can shutdown the system immediately or in a schedule by 24-hour format.
-It is to be noted that only root users has the permissions to shutdown the system.
+It is to be noted that only root users have the permissions to shutdown the system.